linkchecker/linkchecker/README.rst

 Installation
 -------------

+You likely want to use

+``pip install -e git+git@github.com:linkcheck/linkchecker.git#egg=linkchecker``

+or

+``pip install --user -e git+git@github.com:linkcheck/linkchecker.git#egg=linkchecker``

-See doc/install.txt in the source code archive.
+See doc/install.txt in the source code archive for partially outdated but more detailed instructions.

 Python 2.7.2 or later is needed.
+It doesn't work with Python 3 yet, see `#40 <https://github.com/linkcheck/linkchecker/pull/40>`_ for details.

 Usage
 ------